jinyu121/video2frame/README.md

                               3: Mod mode
       --sample SAMPLE       Parameter of sample mode
       --threads THREADS     Number of threads
-      --not_remove          Do not delete tmp files at last
+      --keep                Do not delete tmp files at last
     ```

 ## Tools